-“My son had to go gluten free 8 years ago, that time gluten free wasn’t a buzzword as it is now, so you could only find the products at health stores and they were very expensive, you spend a lot of money and the recipe does not work out,” she says
+“My son had to go gluten-free 8 years ago, that time gluten-free wasn’t a buzzword as it is now, so you could only find the products at health stores and they were very expensive, you spend a lot of money and the recipe does not work out,” she says

-After doing research, Juliet discovered gluten free flours locally that were mostly used for porridge.
+After doing research, Juliet discovered gluten-free flours locally that were mostly used for porridge.

 My company is based in Siaya.
 There is a lot of cassava in Siaya however, it is considered a poor man’s crop.

 “Most people don’t grow cassava because there’s no market for it.
 So I wanted to change that narrative and offer a ready market, everyone wants to plant maize but maize doesn’t do so well in Siaya.
-Cassava, sorghum and millet do very well,” she says
+Cassava, sorghum, and millet do very well,” she says

-Her first products were pancake mixes, baking flour and chapati then the others came later.
+Her first products were pancake mixes, baking flour, and chapati then the others came later.

 Juliet does the production from scratch, she gets the cassava from the farmers, they peel them, dry them, mill them then do different formulations and take them to the market.

-“The advantages of dealing with the farmers directly is you are guaranteed the freshness of the product and also the money goes back to the farmer because they do the bulk of the work and they don’t get to make the money,” she says
+“The advantages of dealing with the farmers directly are you are guaranteed the freshness of the product and also the money goes back to the farmer because they do the bulk of the work and they don’t get to make the money,” she says

 They make around 1000 kg per week, and sell up to 3,000kg per month.